imgix/js-core/README.md

 <!-- prettier-ignore-end -->

-This library generate by default `1` to `5` dpr `srcset`.
+By default, this library generates a `srcset` with pixel density values of `1` through `5`.
-You can control generated target ratios with `devicePixelRatios` parameters.
+These target ratios can be controlled by using the `devicePixelRatios` parameters.

 ```js
 const client = new ImgixClient({